scroll top

 Housing Choice Voucher Program

-The HUD Housing Choice Voucher (HCV) program (also known as Section 8 housing) primarily helps low-income individuals and families find and afford safe, clean housing.
+The HUD Housing Choice Voucher (HCV) program (also known as Section 8 housing) helps low-income individuals and families find and afford safe, clean housing.
 That includes single-family homes, townhouses, and apartments.
 These vouchers are administered by local public housing agencies (PHAs), and each one sets its own eligibility requirements.

 In North Texas, for example, you are eligible if: